tanisharajgor/tanisharajgor/README.md

 Hello there! 👋

-I'm Tanisha, Data Science Student at Northeastern University, with a love for Machine Learning, Software Development, Mixed Reality, and Astronomy.
+I'm Tanisha, Computer Science Student at Northeastern University, with a love for Machine Learning, Software Development, Mixed Reality, and Astronomy.

-Previously, I have developed solutions for Accenture, FM Global, Boston University, and the Center for Design, as well as conducted software engineering and deep-learning focused research projects presented at MIT, Junior Humanities Science Symposium, and the National Henry Ford Invention Convention — focused on making systems more efficient, accessible, and innovative.
+Previously, I have developed solutions for Fidelity, Accenture, FM Global, Boston University, and the Center for Design, as well as conducted software engineering and deep-learning focused research projects presented at MIT, Junior Humanities Science Symposium, and the National Henry Ford Invention Convention — focused on making systems more efficient, accessible, and innovative.

-I'm currently a Systems Software Developer for AerospaceNU and Northeastern Electric Racing, as well as a Discrete Mathematics Teaching Assistant.
+I'm currently Data Engineering Intern at Fidelity and an incoming Cloud Software Engineering Intern for UKG (Ultimate Kronos Group).
+On campus, I'm Systems Software Developer for AerospaceNU and Northeastern Electric Racing, as well as a Database Design, and Object-Oriented Programming Teaching Assistant.

 <details>
 <summary>More about me! 👩🏻‍💻</summary>